Home/Face/Browlift

 What is a browlift?

-A browlift is a surgical procedure designed to restore the eyebrow to its correct position.
-It is often part of a total facial rejuvenation including facelift, necklift, eyelid surgery and other ancillary procedures.
+The level of our brow can change over time due to the forehead skin descending; the forehead muscles alter and the brow therefore descends.
+A browlift is a surgical procedure designed to adjust the eyebrow position.
+It is often part of a total facial procedure including facelift, necklift, eyelid surgery and other ancillary procedures.

 The operation is performed by our experienced plastic surgeon under general anaesthesia and can be performed as an inpatient or on a day surgery basis.